- Human Resources website

 Work/Leave Procedures when the University Remains Open

-The options listed above may not be reasonable in all employee and job situations and will be granted at the discretion of the supervisor.
+Flexible and remote work options may not be reasonable in all employee and job situations and will be granted at the discretion of the supervisor.

 Other NAU sites statewide shall not automatically be impacted by a class cancellation or closure that occurs at the Flagstaff mountain campus.
 The University shall notify individual sites if the cancellation or closure will impact those sites.
 Other NAU site closures will not automatically impact operations at the Flagstaff mountain campus.

 Employees should monitor email or NAU’s alert page to obtain information regarding NAU class cancellations or closures.